Lady from Chungking

 Lady from Chungking is a 1942 American war film.
+Anna May Wong stars as the leader of a group of Chinese guerrillas who fight against the Japanese during World War II, and was produced as pro-Chinese propaganda.

 Plot

 In World War II, Chinese guerrillas fight against the occupying Japanese forces.
 A young woman is the secret leader of the villagers, who plot to rescue two downed Flying Tigers pilots who are currently in the custody of the Japanese.
 The rescue mission takes on even more importance with the arrival of a Japanese general, which signals a major offensive taking place in the area.